 The new control set is more suited to modern information security risks and therefore organisations who adopt them early will benefit from increased cyber resilience.

-However, from an ISO Certification perspective, the new version of ISO 27001 has not yet been published, and when it is there will be a transition period to allow organisations to make the relevant changes.
+However, from an ISO Certification perspective, Certification Bodies will not be able to certify to the new version just yet, and there is currently a transition period to allow organisations to make the relevant changes.

 Not sure how to proceed?
 Contact one of our consultants for a free discussion.